livesense-inc/fanlin-rs/README.md

 | `avif` | encoding format | `avif=true` |
 | `webp` | encoding format | `webp=true` |

+The aspect ratio is preserved at resizing.
+Also GIF animation too as well.

 ## Server settings with JSON

 Please see an example file named with `fanlin.json` in the root directory.